Man and Fire

 hand moves the bow back and forth in a sawing motion.
 This action causes the rod to spin

 back and forth on the fireboard.

 As the rod spins on the firebaord fine wood dust is shaved off the rod and deposited in the

 v-shape cut on top of the tinder.
-The friction of the two woods rubbing also created heat
+The friction of the two woods rubbing also creat heat

 causing the dust to become very hot.
-After a short time working the fire drill smoke will
+After a short time of working the fire drill back and forth, smoke will

 begin to rise from the heated dust.
 The fireboard is carefully removed leaving the pile of